MojaveMhadi/the-chile-chairman/content/post/The_95_Culinary_Theses.md

 13.Electric blenders shall be used for applications strictly in adherence to the party line.

-14.The presence of coarse-grained salt in a kitchen a mark of the chef's political reliability.
+14.The presence of coarse-grained salt in a kitchen renders a mark of the chef's political reliability.

 15.Aversion to garlic shall be interpreted as a manifestation of western  imperialitst culinary tendencies.
 Reeducation of 5 years as the court shall remedy.